Set up locations and devices using the InStore device CLI

 • Workstations

-The CLI creates devices in a specific order to properly manage dependencies:
+The CLI creates devices in the following order to manage dependencies:

-1. Standard devices, such as safes, PEDs, printers, and scanners are created first.
+1. Standard devices, such as safes, PEDs, printers, scanners.

 2. Cash drawers are created next, but only after any devices they rely on have already been created.
 For example, if a printer is required for a cash drawer, the printer must be created before the cash drawer itself.

-3. Workstations are created last because they reference all other device types.
+3. Workstations are created last, as they reference other device types.

 Alias references

-Use alias fields to reference devices.
-For example, when registering a workstation, you must identify at least a default printer and a default cash drawer as shown in the following example:
+Use alias fields to reference devices in your configuration.
+For example, when registering a workstation, specify at least a default printer and cash drawer:

 {